lloydroc/lloydroc.github.io/content/post/hardware/uart-rpi-and-arduino.md

 Note: There really isn't any reason you cannot use any of the Raspberry Pi and Arduino product line, it's just a matter of mapping the pins, files, functionality and hardware to the product.
 I'd actually be surprised if it wasn't easy, or even no real changes to use something else.

 # Wiring - Do you have a 3.3V to 5V Issue?
-Before you even start the RPi I/O operates at +3.3V and most, not all Arduinos operate at +5V.
+Before you even start the RPi I/O operates at +3.3V and most, not all Arduino's operate at +5V.
 You will need to use one of the various mechanisms to translate +3.3V to +5V.
 If you don't you'll damage the pins on the RPi.
 For this I used an Arduino Due which has +3.3V I/O Pins, and it's easy since you can directly connect to the Raspberry Pi.

 Wiring two UARTs together requires connecting Tx and Rx pins from the Raspberry Pi to the Rx and Tx pins on the Arduino.
 The Tx pin on one, goes to the Rx pin on the other.
 On my RPi B+ these are the `TXD` and `RXD` pins which map to Pins 8 and 10, which map to BCM 14 an BCM 15.
 Refer to this excellent [Raspberry Pi Pinout](https://pinout.xyz/#).
 For the Arduino Due the pins `18(TX)` and `19(RX)` for `Serial1`.